3d Mirror Symmetry for Instanton Moduli Spaces: Introduction

 On the level of integrable systems this puts 3d mirror symmetry in the network of the so-called {\it bispectral dualities} (in fact, terms 3d mirror and bispectral can be used interchangeably in this context).
 These dualities have been studied extensively in the literature on integrable systems and representation theory \cite{Feher:2009uw,Mukhin:2009uh,Feher:2010va,Feher:2012wc,Mukhin:wg}.
 More recently Gaiotto and the first author widely generalized these results by extending the network of dualities (see Section 4 in \cite{Gaiotto:2013bwa}).
 One can study bispectral dualities among tRS models which live on the classical side of the quantum/classical duality as well as among XXZ spin chains that belong to the quantum side.
 Thus at the trigonometric level (without invoking elliptic functions) bispectral dualities and quantum/classical dualities together comprise a closed network of dualities (see \figref{fig:network}).

-Acronyms in the figure are the following. rCM, tCM -- rational and trigonometric Calogero-Moser systems; rRS, tRS -- rational and trigonometric Ruijsenaars-Schneider systems; rGaudin, tGaudin -- rational and trigonometric Gaudin models, XXX - Heisenberg spin chain.
+The acronyms in the figure are the following. rCM, tCM -- rational and trigonometric Calogero-Moser systems; rRS, tRS -- rational and trigonometric Ruijsenaars-Schneider systems; rGaudin, tGaudin -- rational and trigonometric Gaudin models, XXX - Heisenberg spin chain.
 The horizontal arrows are the bispectral dualities that interchange momenta $p$ and coordinates $x$ in the corresponding classical systems in the middle of \figref{fig:network}.
 For instance, the Hamiltonians of the rRS model are trigonometric in momenta and rational in coordinates, and in the tCM model, they are the opposite.
 The vertical downward arrows show limits in the parameters \cite{Gaiotto:2013bwa}.
 For instance, if we send the speed of light $c$ to infinity the tRS$^!$ model becomes the tCM model.
 In the former, the momenta enter its Hamiltonians in the form $\exp(p/c)$ so they become rational in the nonrelativistic limit.

 In the right column of \figref{fig:network} we see a similar pattern of dualities and limits for the dual spin chains.
 As explained above there exists a quantum-classical duality between tRS and XXZ chains.
 As part of the dictionary tRS coordinates become XXZ twists, tRS energy levels translate into XXZ anisotropies (shifts of the spectral parameter), and the tRS coupling constant is identified with the deformation parameter $\hbar$ on the spin chain.
 All these variables take values in $\mathbb{C}^\times$.
 We can now take identical limits on these parameters and express them on the spin chain side.
-Thusly XXZ can degenerate into XXX or into trigonometric Gaudin model depending on which parameter is downgraded from $\mathbb{C}^\times$ to $\mathbb{C}$ and so on.
+Thusly XXZ can degenerate into XXX or into a trigonometric Gaudin model depending on which parameter is downgraded from $\mathbb{C}^\times$ to $\mathbb{C}$ and so on.

-The aspects of the bispectral duality for toroidal setting was studied previously in \cite{Feigin:2017,Feigin_2019}.
+The aspects of the bispectral duality for the toroidal setting were studied previously in \cite{Feigin:2017,Feigin_2019}.
 It was shown that the Bethe algebras for quantum toroidal $(\mathfrak{gl}_n,\mathfrak{gl}_m)$, constructed from two sets of parameters -- twists and evaluations parameters, commute with each other.
-This provides a hint to the existence of the duality between the solutions of the corresponding XXZ Bethe equations.
+This provides a hint at the existence of the duality between the solutions of the corresponding XXZ Bethe equations.

 .1in